Gravitational wave background from extreme mass ratio inspirals: Method

 The GWB is likely generated not only by low S/N plunging systems (i.e with ${\rm S/N} < 20$, which is our standard detection threshold), but also by a large number of EMRIs emitting in the LISA band while still tens or even hundreds of years far from final plunge.
-In practice, starting from a merger rate, formally $\ud N/\ud t$, we need to compute the population of emitting EMRIs sustaining that rate, i.e. $\ud N/\ud f$, regardless on whether they plunge or not within the LISA mission duration.
+By assuming a steady state evolution of the EMRI population, EMRIs plunging today have the same statistical properties of EMRIs plunging, say, 100 years from now.
+This means that EMRIs that are now 100 years from coalescence and are emitting GWs in the LISA band as we observe them during their slow adiabatic inspiral, have the same properties of EMRIs plunging now if they were observed 100 years ago.
+We can therefore derive the distribution of EMRIs far from coalescence in virtue of the continuity equation, simply by converting the merger rate $\ud N \ /\ud t$ (which we get from Babak17) into the population of emitting EMRIs sustaining that rate, i.e. $\ud N \ /\ud f=(\ud N \ /\ud t)(\ud t \ /\ud f)$.
 We proceed as follows: \begin{itemize} \item for each event in the catalog we draw the eccentricity at the last stable orbit, $e_p$, from a flat distribution in the range $[0,0.2]$, thus obtaining all the relevant properties of the event: $(M,z,e_{\rm p})$; \item we integrate the orbital elements of the event backward in time for $T_{\rm back}$ years; \item we then randomly sample $N_{\rm back} = {\rm int} (T_{\rm back}/10)$ points in the range $[0,T_{\rm back}]$ in order to select different evolutionary points of a specific EMRI;\footnote{The division by 10 is due to the fact that we collect 10 catalogues of EMRIs coalescence, each of which is meant to represent one year of observation.} \item we record the orbital frequency and eccentricity for each of $N_{\rm back}$ points, that effectively will represent new EMRIs to be then evolved for the duration of LISA mission. \end{itemize} With the above procedure we can effectively build-up a proxy of the whole population of EMRIs that, as implied by the continuity equation, guarantees the merger rate observed in the synthetic catalogues.
 This corresponds to formally transform the differential EMRI merger rate $\ud^4 N/(\ud z \ud M \ud e_p \ud t)$ into a differential EMRI inspiral rate $\ud^4 N/(\ud z \ud M \ud f \ud e_f)$, where $f$ and $e_f$ are self-consistently evaluated by numerically integrating equation~\eqref{eq:dfdt_gw} and equation~\eqref{eq:dedt_gw} from $T_{\rm back}$ years prior to the plunge.
 In order to optimise our sampling we adopt a $T_{\rm back}$ that depends on the MBH mass, specifically we assume

 Our choice is determined by the fact that the time to cover the same range in gravitational radii scales linearly with the mass of the system, thus for more massive MBHs the GW dominated evolution takes longer from a fixed initial separation (in units of $GM/c^2$) down to the last stable orbit of the system.
 Practically, this means that EMRIs orbiting around low mass MBHs emit in the LISA band only over the last few years of their evolution, whereas those orbiting high mass MBHs emit in the LISA band already several hundreds of years prior to final plunge.